fprimex/fprimex-easysvc/README.md

       service_hasrestart => true,
     }
   }
-  # For the above example, ntp.conf.erb is provided in the templates directory.
+  # For this example, ntp.conf.erb should be created in your templates
+  # directory.
 ```

 ## Notes